RuliaReader/plugin.bato/README.md

 # Bato

 This is the plugin for bato.to.
+Still under construction.

 ## TODO